Bonnies top George Mason behind Welch’s career high 20

 Rhode Island won the only regular season matchup with the Bonnies, taking a 75-63 decision on Jan.
 16.

 The Bonnies fell behind 5-0, and then 8-7, in the third matchup of the season with George Mason.
-The Colonials won the first matchup, 68-53, on Jan.
-6. St. Bonaventure returned the favor, topping the Colonials 79-56 on Feb.17.
+The Patriots won the first matchup, 68-53, on Jan.
+6. St. Bonaventure returned the favor, topping the Patriots 79-56 on Feb.17.
 That was their second of six straight wins between Feb.
 12 and Mar.
 2.

 From that point on, though, the Bonnies never trailed.
 Their lead grew to as much as 15 early in the second half, and never fell below seven.